top of page

 We welcome contributions from institutional donors, individuals, and aligned organizations who share our mission.

-How will the Fund measure impact?
+How will the Fund measure and track impact?

 We take a learning-first, ecosystem-wide approach to impact.
 Instead of rigid metrics, we co-create goals with grantees based on their context and stage.
 Systems change can take time but things can also move quickly in politics.
 We track both project outcomes and bigger shifts, like new leadership pathways, stronger community engagement, and emerging political narratives.
 Light-touch reporting and regular feedback keep us accountable and flexible.